White House defends response to toxic train derailment

 No other Cabinet member has visited the rural village, where about 5,000 people live near the Pennsylvania line.
 But administration officials insisted that their response has been immediate and effective.

 Transportation Secretary Pete Buttigieg, who has faced criticism from lawmakers and the mayor of East Palestine for not visiting the site, said the Ohio disaster was just one of many derailments that occur each year.
+A train hauling hazardous materials derailed Thursday near Detroit, but none spilled, officials said.

 “There’s clearly more that needs to be done, because while this horrible situation has gotten a particularly high amount of attention, there are roughly 1,000 cases a year of a train derailment,” Buttigieg told Yahoo Finance on Thursday.